Home blood pressure testing involves you measuring your blood pressure in your home under the guidance of a healthcare provider.

 When is it useful to measure blood pressure at home?

 Home blood pressure (BP) measurements can help:

-- when your doctor suspects you may have white-coat hypertension (white-coat hypertension occurs when someone with normal BP has raised BP due to anxiety from being measured in a clinical setting, such as at your doctor's surgery)
+- when your doctor thinks you might have white-coat hypertension (this is when someone with normal BP has raised BP due to anxiety from being measured in a clinical setting, such as at your doctor's surgery)

 - when there is a big variation in your BP measurements between visits

-- to check whether your medication is working or if it's causing low blood pressure (hypotension)
+- to check whether your medicine is working or if it's causing low blood pressure (hypotension)

 - when you are not responding to blood pressure-lowering treatments.